Soap operas are as much a staple of the British diet as fish and chips, so astrology couldn't resist the temptation:

 , the sign of old age, durability, quality and hard work.

 It also has its Moon in gentle Libra, which when combined with the Capricorn Sun, kind of suits the conservative nature of the show.

 It’s also had its second Saturn return, which means that it is now almost untouchable and could conceivably go on and on and on, or until the cows come home.

-With Leo rising and powerful Pluto in the first house, it has a regal and noble air, and the third house - that rules radio - contains three planets, including Neptune, plus Saturn and the Moon, so this is a soap that really has the power to fuel and capture the imagination of its listeners.
+, it has a regal and noble air, and the third house - that rules radio - contains three planets, including Neptune, plus Saturn and the Moon, so this is a soap that really has the power to fuel and capture the imagination of its listeners.

 However, this is also a soap that is prone to sudden changes and surprise storylines, and one that the public feels it has ownership of, so any new go-ahead producers should beware of making any sweeping changes.